 Mustelids: stoat, weasel or ferret?
 How to tell the difference.

 The Mustelidae is the largest and most diverse family of carnivorous mammals.
-They include the otters, badgers, weasels, martens, ferrets, minks and wolverines.
+They include otters, badgers, weasels, martens, ferrets, minks and wolverines.

 Three types of mustelids were introduced into New Zealand during the mid-1870s when rabbits become a serious agricultural pest in New Zealand.
 Farmers demanded that mustelids, the natural enemies of the rabbits, be introduced.
 Despite the protests of bird experts, ferrets (the largest), stoats, and weasels (smallest) were released throughout pastoral areas.